Big Brother (American TV series): Eviction

-At the end of the week, all houseguests (except the HOH and the nominees) cast a vote for eviction.
-Broadcast live, houseguests enter the diary room one-by-one and privately cast their votes.
-Prior to season 10, houseguests' eviction votes were prerecorded, with the voting switching to a live phase about halfway through the game.
-The houseguest receiving a majority of the votes is evicted from the house.
+At the end of the week, all HouseGuests (except the HOH and the nominees) cast a vote for eviction.
+Broadcast live, HouseGuests enter the diary room one-by-one and privately cast their votes.
+Prior to season 10, HouseGuests' eviction votes were prerecorded, with the voting switching to a live phase about halfway through the game.
+The HouseGuest receiving a majority of the votes is evicted from the house.
 In the event of a tie, the HOH casts the deciding vote.

 A notable variant, called "double eviction", has been done in two forms.
-The first, dubbed Fast Forward Week, had week-long events occur in an accelerated format, with two houseguests evicted over the course of a week.
+The first, dubbed Fast Forward Week, had week-long events occur in an accelerated format, with two HouseGuests evicted over the course of a week.
 The second, "Double Eviction Night", introduced in season 7, had the events of a traditional week occur over the course of a single live eviction episode.
 This event became a staple of the show.
-Season 22 introduced the Triple Eviction Night, with three houseguests being evicted in a similar manner.
-(Note: The Triple Eviction Night was previously used on Big Brother Canada with a different format – where a single live round was played, with three nominees and two Houseguests being evicted within a single round.)
+Season 22 introduced the Triple Eviction Night, with three HouseGuests being evicted in a similar manner.
+(Note: The Triple Eviction Night was previously used on Big Brother Canada with a different format – where a single live round was played, with three nominees and two HouseGuests being evicted within a single round.)
 Season 27 revealed once an eviction vote is cast, it is official and cannot be rescinded.

-Another variant is Eviction Competition, as seen in seasons 14 and 18, in which houseguests compete in a series of competitions for survival in the house, and the houseguest who finished last may face automatic eviction.
+Another variant is Hit the Road, as seen in seasons 14, 18, and 27 in which HouseGuests compete in the competition(s) for survival in the house, and the HouseGuest(s) who finished last may face automatic nomination, or outright eviction.

 Final three

-The standard nomination process continues until there are three houseguests left.
-At this point, houseguests participate in the season's final HOH competition, which is divided into three rounds: the first is endurance-based, the second is skill-based, and the final is quiz-based.
-The winner of the first round automatically qualifies for final round, while the remaining houseguests compete in round two.
+The standard nomination process continues until there are three HouseGuests left.
+At this point, HouseGuests participate in the season's final HOH competition, which is divided into three rounds: the first is endurance-based, the second is skill-based, and the final is quiz-based.
+The winner of the first round automatically qualifies for final round, while the remaining HouseGuests compete in round two where the winner advances to round three and the loser becomes a nominee.
 The winner of round three casts the final eviction vote, choosing who to stand against for the jury's vote.

 Other competitions

 The food and luxury competitions, which have been a staple of the show since the beginning, have also been adjusted to reflect the current game's format.
-Houseguests may compete in luxury competitions, with prizes including the opportunity to watch a film or a small cash prize.
+HouseGuests may compete in luxury competitions, with prizes including the opportunity to watch a film or a small cash prize.